Join our community to connect with fellow joy-choosers!

 5. Give It Some Space

 This one sounds kind of funny after the “sharing policy” mentioned above but bear with me.
-We all need designated space.
+We all need a designated space.
 We need a place where we can go if we need a few minutes without our 3-year-old brother poking us in the back.
 The older your children get, the more you will notice this need.

 Take some time and help them establish their own space.
 It might be their own room or it might just be their own bed.
 Wherever it is, they can go there and expect peace.
 Help them establish boundaries for their siblings that need to be respected.